Rorjh/Rorjh/README.md

 ### Hello, world! 👋 🌍

 Hi there!
-I'm a Python developer with a background in aerospace engineering.
+I'm a Data Scientist with a background in software development and aerospace engineering.
 I'm deeply passionate about data science and machine learning, and I love building innovative solutions that push the boundaries of what's possible.

 ### 🔭 Personal Projects
 - [Fantasy Premier League Dashboard](https://fpl-analytics.onrender.com/): Interactive dashboard for FPL players stats comparison